Bridge Financing Solutions · · 12 min read

 A co-signer is often necessary in several situations:

-1. Limited Rental History: First-time tenants or those without prior rental experience may need a co-signer to provide reassurance to property owners.
+1. First-time tenants or those without prior rental experience may need a co-signer to reassure property owners.

-2. Low Credit Score: When a renter's credit score is below the landlord's threshold - typically around 700 - a co-signer can help mitigate concerns.
+2. When a renter's credit score is below the landlord's threshold - typically around 700 - a co-signer may be required.

-3. Insufficient Income: Tenants who do not meet the income requirement, usually 40 times the monthly rent, may require a co-signer to demonstrate financial stability.
+3. Tenants who do not meet the income requirement, usually 40 times the monthly rent, may require a co-signer.

 Recognizing these scenarios can better equip renters for their rental applications.